Fast Facts - What's New

 Utilizing the problem-based, community oriented curriculum, teams of health professional students will experience a learner motivated approach to problem solving.
 This experience will be extended to the rural setting and continue through clinical rotations with UNM faculty and rural preceptors.

 Medical Laboratory Science students are in the 3rd or 4th year of college and are entering their clinical training when they are asked to participate in this program.
-The 18 month MLS program may be taken as part of a four year curriculum leading to the Bachelor of Science in Medical Laboratory Sciences from UNM's School of Medicine, or as a certificate program following a baccalaureate degree.
 Students may participate in the Interdisciplinary Training Program that includes spending 8 weeks at a rural site, which will count as part of their 20 week clinical requirements for graduation.

 Frequently Asked Questions